AGENDA

 The pasture example

-- 10 herders share a pasture-- a "commons"
+- 10 shepherds share a pasture-- a "commons"

-- Free parking (commons = open access spaces)
+- Free parking (commons = free spaces)

 - National park access (commons=park)

-- Dumping (commons = stream)
+- Dumping garbage (commons = streamm or lake)

 - Air pollution (commons = atmosphere)